 (a) Grant and Exercise.
-Stock Appreciation Rights may be granted in conjunction with all or part of any Stock Option granted under the Plan.
-In the case of a Non-Qualified Stock Option, such rights may be granted either at or after the time of grant of such Stock Option.
-In the case of an Incentive Stock Option, such rights may be granted only at the time of grant of such Stock Option.
+Stock Appreciation Rights may be granted in conjunction with all or part of any Stock Option granted under the Plan, and such rights may be granted only at the time of grant of such Stock Option.
 No Stock Appreciation Rights may be granted to a Non-Employee Director if granted in conjunction with an Incentive Stock Option.